-It is also important to consider the character of particular flows between urban and rural areas (in both directions) to ensure that information, essential products such as food, services and information reaches both rural areas and small towns, and in particular in the health and food sectors.
+It is also important to consider the character of particular flows between urban and rural areas (in both directions) to ensure that information, essential products such as food, services and information reaches both rural areas and small towns, and in particular with regard to the health and food sectors.

 Some rural areas and small towns are likely to have limited access to testing centres and inadequate health facilities, poor information technology facilities and constraints to food availability and access, bur also poor reporting services and hence visibility.
-People who, as a result of the negative impacts of the lockdowns are losing their jobs and move back to family homes in rural areas and small towns may need specific support interventions but so should host communities who see their existing context overwhelmed by new arrivals.
+People who, as a result of the negative impacts of the lockdowns are losing their jobs and move back to family homes in rural areas and small towns may need specific support interventions but so should host communities who see their existing context overwhelmed by new arrival.

-Small towns and rural areas are thus at risk of the COVID-19 virus spreading.
-However, the practice of requiring a 14-day quarantine for urban to rural migrants may not be feasible without special, locally and culturally appropriate measures.
+Small towns and rural areas are therefore at risk of COVID-19 virus spreading.
+The practice of requiring a 14-day quarantine for urban to rural migrants may not be feasible without special, locally and culturally appropriate measures.

-Integrated governance (GP2): proposes incorporating urban-rural linkages in multisector and multi stakeholder engagement.
-In addressing COVID-19 considering the health sector alone is too limited.
-This is because the pandemic has affected every other societal issue apart from just health.
-Food supplies, the hotel and tourism industry, transportation systems, businesses, education, religious life, among other vital areas have all been fundamentally disrupted.
-Therefore, it calls for responses that involve all relevant sectors, all relevant agencies and stakeholders both in urban and rural areas.
-Organising inter-disciplinary teams with private sector and civil society partners will help tailor interventions to local contexts, learning lessons from other places and jurisdictions even before significant numbers of COVID-19 cases occur.
+Integrated governance (GP2): proposes incorporating urban-rural linkages in multisector and multi-stakeholder engagement.
+In addressing COVID-19, considering the health sector alone is too limited.
+This is because the pandemic has affected every other societal issue in addition to health.
+Food supplies, the hotel and tourism industry, transportation systems, businesses, education and religious life, among other vital areas of life, have all been fundamentally disrupted.
+Therefore, it calls for responses that involve all relevant sectors, all relevant agencies and stakeholder, both in urban and rural areas.
+Organizing inter-disciplinary teams with private sector and civil society partners will help tailor interventions to local contexts, learning lessons from other places and jurisdictions even before significant numbers of COVID-19 cases occur.

-Do no harm and provide social protection (GP7): highlights the need to promote wellbeing, providing for health, food security and nutrition, mobility and other essential needs in both urban and rural areas including considering gender and different socio-economic groups.
-This principle should frame practical solutions/responses to COVID-19 both for urban and rural areas especially where there are strong socio-economic inequalities, including a baseline history of conflict and a weak or non-existent social protection system.
+Do no harm and provide social protection (GP7): highlights the need to promote wellbeing, providing for health, food security and nutrition, mobility and other essential needs in both urban and rural areas, including considering gender and different socio-economic groups.
+This principle should frame practical solutions and responses to COVID-19 both for urban and rural areas especially where there are strong socio-economic inequalities, including a baseline history of conflict and a weak or non-existent social protection system.
 Extraordinary efforts to establish safe zones for COVID-19 vulnerable people and creative ad hoc social protection linked to donor and humanitarian agencies may establish a new baseline for the post-COVID future.

-Data driven and evidence based (GP10): recommends inclusion of grassroots knowledge with institutional data collection in either dispersed rural or dense slums where knowledge close to the ground is essential.
-Institutional and participatory approaches are essential.
+Data driven and evidence based (GP10): recommends inclusion grassroots knowledge with institutional data collection in either dispersed rural or dense slum areas, among others.
+However, access may only be possible on the ground.
+Global and participatory approaches are essential.
 Health, economic and social information related to COVID-19 must reach the grassroots and local information must reach the relevant local and national authorities.
-New emergency approaches to integrated and participatory information flows and data gathering and monitoring may set new frameworks that address important pre-COVID data gaps.
+New emergency approaches to integrated and participatory information flows and data gathering and participatory monitoring may set new frameworks that address important data gaps that existed in the pre-COVID era.